Get Quote

 NCOA Processing

 NCOA (National Change of Address) cross-references your list against the USPS database of everyone who has filed a change-of-address form in the past 48 months.
-USPS requires NCOA processing for Marketing Mail, and any reputable list provider should include it.
+USPS Move Update rules apply to any addressed Marketing Mail or presorted First-Class list, and a current NCOALink pass is how most mailers satisfy them; any reputable list provider should include it.
 If they don't, find a different provider.

 DPV Verification